apollographql/apollo-server/docs/source/federation/implementing.md

 ## Implementing custom directives

 The gateway currently provides limited support for custom, service-level directives.
-In order to use this feature, there are a few requirements that must be met in order to compose a valid graph.
+To use this feature, there are a few requirements that must be met in order to compose a valid graph.

-* Directives may only implement executable locations.
+* Directives can only implement executable locations.
 Executable directive locations are documented in the [spec](https://graphql.github.io/graphql-spec/June2018/#ExecutableDirectiveLocation).
 > The following locations are considered valid to the gateway: QUERY, MUTATION, SUBSCRIPTION, FIELD, FRAGMENT\_DEFINITION, FRAGMENT\_SPREAD, INLINE\_FRAGMENT
 * Directives must be implemented by *every* service that's part of the graph.
 It's acceptable for a service to do nothing with a particular directive, but a directive definition must exist within every service's schema.
-* Directive definitions must be identical from one service to another.
+* Directive definitions must be identical across all services.
 A directive definition is identical if its name, arguments and their types, and locations are all the same.

 > Note: `ApolloServer` does not currently support executable directives.